moq-wg/moq-transport/draft-ietf-moq-transport.md

 The Object Forwarding Preference does not apply to fetches.

-There are 2 types of fetches:

-AbsoluteStart (0x3):  Specifies an open-ended fetch beginning from the object identified in the StartGroup and StartObject fields.

-AbsoluteRange (0x4):  Specifies a closed fetch starting at StartObject in StartGroup and ending at EndObject in EndGroup.
-The start and end of the range are inclusive.
+Fetch specifies an inclusive range of Objects starting at StartObject in StartGroup and ending at EndObject in EndGroup.
 EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.

-A 'Fetch Type' other than the above MUST be treated as error.

 The format of FETCH is as follows: